 After motor installation is complete, a guard of suitable dimensions must be constructed and installed around the motor/gearmotor.
-This guard must prevent personnel from coming in contact with any moving parts of the motor or drive assembly but must allow sufficient cooling air to pass over too great for the motor, the voltage is low or the motor has been miswired.
-In any case immediately shut motor off and loose rotating parts to prevent them from flying off.
+This guard must prevent personnel from coming in contact with any moving parts of the motor or drive assembly but must allow sufficient cooling air to pass over loose rotating parts to prevent them from flying off.
 Check direction of rotation before coupling motor to load.
 The motor should start quickly and run smoothly and with little noise.
-If the motor should fail to start the load may be Before starting motor remove all unused shaft keys and investigate the cause.
+If the motor should fail to start the load may be been miswired.
+In any case immediately shut motor off and too great for the motor, the voltage is low or the motor has Before starting motor remove all unused shaft keys and investigate the cause.